What is the Watsonville Area Water Recycling Project?

 Is the water safe?

-The Watsonville Area Water Recycling Project uses well-established processes that are employed throughout the United States and globally.
-California has strict standards for regulating recycled water use and the Watsonville plant meets all State and Federal requirements for recycled water quality and safety.
+The Watsonville Area Water Recycling Project uses well-established processes that are used throughout the United States and globally.
+California has high standards for regulating recycled water use, our plant meets all State and Federal requirements.

 Where is the water from?
 How much water?

-Water used in homes and businesses travels through pipes to the recycled water facility where it is cleaned through physical, chemical and biological processes.
-The recycled water facility will produce 4,000 acre-feet of recycled water (new to the basin) to be blended with approximately 2,000 acre-feet of “blend” water, for a total of 6,000 acre-feet per year.
+Water used in homes and businesses travels through pipes to the RWF where it is cleaned through physical, chemical and biological processes.
+The RWF will produce 4,000 acre-feet (AF) to be blended with approximately 2,000 AF of “blend” water, for a total of 6,000 AF per year.
 This water, delivered through our coastal distribution system, will be able to irrigate a portion of more than 6,000 acres all year long.
 It is considered “new” water since it otherwise would be discharged into the Monterey Bay National Marine Sanctuary.
-The nearby Castroville water recycling project safely delivers more than 13,000 acre-feet to farmlands each year.
+The sister facility in Castroville safely delivers more than 13,000 AF of recycled water to farmland each year.

 If I need more information, who should I contact?